near/wallet-selector/README.md

 A variation of the [guest-book](https://github.com/near-examples/guest-book/)  example project can be found in the `example` directory.
 You can use this to gain a concrete understanding of how to integrate this package into your own dApp.

 Contributors to this package may also find this integration useful as it provides a quick and consistent way of manually testing new changes and/or bugs.

+A common workflow for contributes:

+- Navigate to the `example` directory.
+- Execute `npm link ../` to create a symlink locally.
+- Execute `npm install`.
+- Execute `npm run watch` to watch both `src` directories and automatically recompile.